pwestlin/gradledependencyparser/README.md

 # Gradle Dependency Parser #

-This little application scans a Gradle build file ()build.gradle) for dependencies and checks for new version at [mvnrepository.com](http://mvnrepository.com/).
+This little handy console application scans a Gradle build file ()build.gradle) for dependencies and checks for new versions at [mvnrepository.com](http://mvnrepository.com/).

+**Disclaimer**
+This application is written by me for me.
+If it doesn't work for you or don't suit your pruposes, please feel free to rewrite it yourself. :)

 ## System requirements ##